Sports & Recreation

 The former Logging & Lumbering gallery on the second floor of the Oshkosh Public Museum is temporarily closed for construction of a new, dynamic Sports & Recreation exhibition, a frequently requested topic.

 Sports & Recreation will be a lively display of sporting and leisure artifacts and historic photographs of local people participating in these fun activities.
-Construction is expected to be completed in 2020.
+Construction is expected to be completed Labor Day Weekend, 2022.

 Oshkosh has a rich and diverse sporting heritage and has produced some of the best sporting teams and athletes in the state.
 This area also has a unique tradition of water and ice related leisure activities because of its connection to the vast Lake Winnebago watershed.

 Fishing and sturgeon spearing, swimming and boating, and world-class sailing in winter and summer are some prime examples of popular activities enjoyed throughout the years.
 In addition, here are just a few of the multitude of Oshkosh’s sporting legends.

 - The Oshkosh All-Stars, founded in 1929, may have been the world’s best basketball team from 1939-1943.

 - The Oshkosh Amateurs entered professional baseball in 1886-1887 with William “Dummy” Hoy helping lead the team to the 1887 championship.

 - Arlie Mucks was an Oshkosh star high school football player and he set a world record in 1912 for the twelve pound shot at 55’ 9” earning him a berth on the U.S. Olympics team that year.